keiki83/CS175_Project_AI/docs/proposal.md

 clearly explains the input/output semantics of your project, i.e. what information will it take as input, andwhat will it produce.
 Mention any applications, if any, for your project.)
 --->
 Our team will be designing a Gladiator style environment for the AI to operate within.
 The AI will learn, via combat experience, to get the highest number of kills within a specified time window.
 The input will be the terrain surrounding the AI, as well as the position of the enemies.
-Enemies will vary in density and difficulty.
-The job of the AI is to decide which encounters it should fight and which it should avoid, while trying to not die and maximizing the number of kills.
+The output will be an action for the AI to take.
+Enemies will vary in density and difficulty, and the job of the AI is to decide which encounters it should fight to maximize the number of kills and which it should avoid to try and stay alive.
+This AI could be used in a game to assist users in deciding the correct course of action in combat scenarios.

 ## AI/ML Algorithms
 <!---